 Forex markets move around, driven by a multitude of factors.
 The outlook for one currency relative to another is a crucial aspect of how forex crosses move.
 Understanding the factors that cause price fluctuations and predicting these moves can be the difference between success and failure.

-Here are some of the main factors that move markets:
+Here are some of the main factors that move the markets:

 The outlook for interest rates – to prevent an economy from either overheating or undercooking, central banks will adjust the level of interest rates to manage the economy.
-Forex markets move on the speculation of the next move that central banks will take or the long term path of interest rates in the future.
-Bond yields are the primary reflection of this and, with forex rates reacting in accordance with bond markets.
+Forex markets move on the speculation of the next move that central banks will make or the long-term path of interest rates in the future.
+Bond yields are the primary reflection of this, with forex rates reacting in accordance with bond markets.

 Sentiment – market forces, momentum and sentiment are all important aspects of how forex moves.
 Traders use analytical tools such as fundamental analysis and technical analysis to predict how markets will move.